Q. What are the 7 states that still have active Corporation Sole laws?

 Q. Is a Corporation Sole considered to be a church?

 A. The answer is No. A Corporation Sole is an OFFICE of the church to oversee all finances, real estate, trusts, etc of the church.
-This is why it’s important to have a Church Affirmation Document on file.
+This is why it’s important to have a Church Constitution Document on file.

 Q. Why is a Church Constitution Document so important?

 Q. As the Overseer/Bishop of the Corporation Sole, am I required to pay personal taxes?